 The Fordham Law Review editors apparently neglected to verify Paulsen's references.
 Had they done so they would have discovered that the OIC report does not state that Foster drove to Fort Marcy Park, neither on the pages referenced by Paulsen, nor anywhere in the entire report.
 In fact, the second volume of the report states the opposite, making it clear that Foster's car was not at the park and he could not have driven to the park.

-Paulsen, like Troy and Leuchtenburg, succeeds in demonstrating his flawed knowledge about the subject.
-The Washington Post called Paulsen “one of the leading conservative constitutional law scholars in the country.”
+Paulsen, like Troy and Leuchtenburg, succeeds in demonstrating his flawed knowledge about the subject. called Paulsen “one of the leading conservative constitutional law scholars in the country.”
 Paulsen has also been a guest blogger on that newspaper's web page.
 As it happens, on August 15, 1993, the Washington Post was one of the first to publish the error that Foster “drove to Fort Marcy Park,” in a lead article by David Von Drehle.

 Paulsen's article would be more accurately titled, “The demise of legal scholarship.”